aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/addswffileasannotation/_index.md

 ---
-title: Add Swf File As Annotation
+title: Add Swf File As PDF Annotation
 linktitle: Add Swf File As Annotation
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add SWF files as annotations in Aspose.PDF for .NET with this step-by-step guide.
+description: Learn how to add SWF files as PDF annotations in Aspose.PDF for .NET with this step-by-step guide.
 type: docs
 weight: 30
 url: /net/annotations/addswffileasannotation/
 ---
-If you're a .NET developer looking to add a SWF multimedia file as an annotation to your PDF document using Aspose.PDF for .NET, this step-by-step guide is for you.
+If you're a .NET developer looking to add a SWF multimedia file as PDF annotation to your PDF document using Aspose.PDF for .NET, this step-by-step guide is for you.
 In this article, we'll explain how to add SWF files as annotations in your PDF documents using the C# programming language.

 Follow the below steps to add an SWF file as an annotation in your PDF document using Aspose.PDF for .NET: